 Derivatives-Forward Currency Exchange Contracts -When the Company enters into forward currency exchange contracts it does so such that the exchange gains and losses on the assets and liabilities that are being hedged, which are denominated in a currency other than the reporting units' functional currency, would be offset by the changes in the market value of the forward currency exchange contracts it holds.
 The forward currency exchange contracts that the Company has to offset existing assets and liabilities denominated in other than the reporting units' functional currency have been determined not to be considered a hedge.
 The Company records the forward currency exchange contracts at its market value with any associated gain or loss being recorded in current earnings.
-Both realized and unrealized gains and losses related to forward currency contracts are included in current earnings and are reflected in the Consolidated Statements of Operations in the other income (expense) section on the line titled foreign currency transaction loss.
+Both realized and unrealized gains and losses related to forward currency contracts are included in current earnings and are reflected in the Consolidated Statements of Operations in the other income (expense) section on the line titled foreign currency transaction gain (loss).

 Research and Development Expenses- The Company expenses research and development costs, as incurred.
-For the years ended December 31, 2022 and 2021, expenses were \$2,989 and \$3,332, respectively.
+For the years ended December 31, 2023 and 2022, expenses were \$3.4 million and \$3.0 million, respectively.

-Advertising -Advertising costs are expensed as incurred and were \$843 and \$737 for the years ended December 31, 2022 and 2021, respectively.
+Advertising -Advertising costs are expensed as incurred and were \$1.4 million and \$0.8 million for the years ended December 31, 2023 and 2022, respectively.